nikoloz-pachuashvili/learn-node-mongo-the-hard-way/tic3.rst

       }
     }

 The very start of the method performs an ``is_authenticated`` verifying that the socket passed in is an authenticated session.
-If it's not valid we return an error notifying the user that they are not authenticated to call this method.
-If the caller is authenticated we get all active ``SocketIO`` clients and get a list of all session ids for available players.
-Once we have that we retrieve all the ``Gamer`` documents based on the list of session ids, and finally update the last active time stamp for those players before returning the list of players to the caller.
-In short this method retrieves all the gamers that are currently active.
+If it's not valid we return an error notifying the user that they are not authenticated and unable to call this method.
+If the caller is authenticated we get all active ``SocketIO`` clients and get a list of all session ids for active players.
+Once we have the list of active players we retrieve all the ``Gamer`` documents associated with those session ids, and finally update the last active time stamp for those players before returning the list to the caller.

 The invite_gamer Handler
 ------------------------